Click on the course titles below to view general syllabi for Biology courses.

 BIOL 334 (3) Basic Genetics – No longer offered

-Mendelian genetics, chromosome theory of heredity, linkage, mutation, mapping, gene structure and function, gene interaction, quantitative genetics, and population genetics.
+Mendelian genetics, chromosome theory of heredity, linkage, mutation, mapping, gene structure and function, gene interaction, quantitative genetics, population genetics.
 [3-0-2]

 Prerequisite: BIOL 200.